JWST NIRSpec Spectroscopy of the Remarkable Bright Galaxy GHZ2/GLASS-z12 at Redshift 12.34: VLT X-SHOOTER spectroscopy

 The 1D extracted spectra were corrected to the barycentric reference frame in vacuum and combined with the data-analysis package \textsc{Astrocook} \citep{Cupani2020}.
 The combined spectra were rebinned to a resolution of 4.8~\AA\ per pixel.

 We detect at SNR = 4.4 an emission feature at $\lambda = 20665.16$~\AA, which is compatible with one of the two components of the \civ\ emission detected with NIRSpec (Fig.~\ref{fig_CIVXSHOOTER}).
 We interpret it as the C~IV $\lambda 1548$ line which is the brightest component of the doublet, implying $z=12.348$, consistent with the NIRSpec redshift.
-The measured flux is $(0.78 \pm 0.18) \times 10^{-18}$~erg~s$^{-1}$~cm$^{-2}$, and we estimate a FWHM $\approx 7$ pixels, corresponding to 50~km~s$^{-1}$ rest-frame.
+The measured flux is $(0.78 \pm 0.18) \times 10^{-18}$~erg~s$^{-1}$~cm$^{-2}$, and we estimate a FWHM=390 $\pm$ 160~km~s$^{-1}$ rest-frame.
+This estimate is lower than observed in broad-line AGNs \citep[e.g.,][]{Shen2011} and it is consistent with a stellar wind origin of the line \citep[e.g.,][]{Chisholm2019}.
+However, the low SNR of the detection clearly prevents any firm assessment of the line profile which will require higher resolution JWST spectroscopy.

-The low SNR implies a 3$\sigma$ limit of $0.6 \times 10^{-18}$~erg~s$^{-1}$~cm$^{-2}$ for the second component, which leaves the ratio between the two poorly constrained.
+The SNR implies a 3$\sigma$ limit of $0.6 \times 10^{-18}$~erg~s$^{-1}$~cm$^{-2}$ for the second component, which leaves the ratio between the two poorly constrained.
 Following \citet{Lemaux2009}, we expect slit losses in the X-SHOOTER spectrum to be small ($\sim 10$--15\%) on the basis of the slit dimension, the compact size of the source ($< 0.1''$), and the median seeing ($\sim 0.8''$).
 Considering that the total \civ\ flux detected in the (aperture-corrected) NIRSpec spectrum is $(2.57 \pm 0.6) \times 10^{-18}$~\ergs, the flux of the C~IV $\lambda 1548$ line implies a relatively high ratio between the two components of the doublet \citep[as in, e.g., \AStark;][]{Stark2015b} and/or the presence of an additional broad component \citep[e.g.,][]{Berg2019,Llerena2021} which is not detectable in the X-SHOOTER spectrum and shall be investigated with NIRSpec high-resolution spectroscopy.

 No other features are found at the expected position of other emission lines, consistent with the fluxes measured in the NIRSpec spectrum and the noise level in the X-SHOOTER one.
 Interestingly, the higher resolution of the X-SHOOTER spectrum enables measurements close to the Lyman break, which is severely affected by damping wing absorption at the PRISM resolution yielding to a 3$\sigma$ upper limit on N~V $\lambda 1240$ of $0.6 \times 10^{-18}$~erg~s$^{-1}$~cm$^{-2}$.